Bonifase/WeConnectV3/README.md

 [![Build Status](https://travis-ci.org/Bonifase/WeConnectV3.svg?branch=develop)](https://travis-ci.org/Bonifase/WeConnectV3) [![Coverage Status](https://coveralls.io/repos/github/Bonifase/WeConnectV3/badge.svg?branch=develop)](https://coveralls.io/github/Bonifase/WeConnectV3?branch=develop)

-# Login Flow
+# WeConnect App

-This application demonstrates what a React.js based register/login workflow might look like on the Frontend.
-The app thus uses Redux, react-router, ServiceWorker, AppCache, bcrypt and lots more.
+WeConnect provides a platform that brings businesses and individuals together.
+This platform creates awareness for businesses and gives the users the ability to write reviews about the businesses they have interacted with.
+The app uses ReactJS, Redux, react-router and lots more.
+Live site is at https://weconnectwebapp.herokuapp.com/

 ---